Tour du Mont Blanc Hike: All You Need To Know

 Where Is the Tour du Mont Blanc?

 This hike is one of the most famous in Europe and it crosses 3 countries: France, Italy, and Switzerland.
-The famous Tour du Mont Blanc is a 170-kilometer long circuit, which encircles the Mont Blanc massif and has 10 kilometers of ascent/descent.
+The famous Tour du Mont Blanc is a 170-kilometer long circuit, which encircles the Mont Blanc massif and has 10 kilometers of elevation change.
 The trek can be completed in 7 to 11 days, depending on the route and physical condition.
 A part of the Tour du Mont Blanc shapes the Walker's Haute Route as well.

 Book Now